 NIST radio station WWV broadcasts time and frequency information 24 hours per day, 7 days per week to millions of listeners worldwide.
 WWV is located near Fort Collins, Colorado, about 100 kilometers north of Denver.
-The broadcast information includes time announcements, standard time intervals, standard frequencies, UT1 time corrections, a BCD time code, geophysical alerts and marine storm warnings.
+The broadcast information includes time announcements, standard time intervals, standard frequencies, UT1 time corrections, a BCD time code, and geophysical alerts.

 WWV operates in the high frequency (HF) portion of the radio spectrum.
-The station radiates 10,000 W on 5, 10, and 15 MHz; and 2500 W on 2.5 and 20 MHz.
+The station radiates 10 000 W on 5 MHz, 10 MHz, and 15 MHz; and 2500 W on 2.5 MHz and 20 MHz.
 Each frequency is broadcast from a separate transmitter.
 Although each frequency carries the same information, multiple frequencies are used because the quality of HF reception depends on many factors such as location, time of year, time of day, the frequency being used, and atmospheric and ionospheric propagation conditions.
 The variety of frequencies makes it likely that at least one frequency will be usable at all times.

 WWV Antenna Coordinates

 |2.5||40° 40' 55.2" N||105° 02' 31.3" W|

 |20||40° 40' 53.1" N||105° 02' 28.5" W|

 The signals broadcast by WWV use double sideband amplitude modulation.
 The modulation level is 50 percent for the steady tones, 50 percent for the BCD time code, 100 percent for the second pulses and the minute and hour markers, and 75 percent for the voice announcements.